snowleopard/graph-families/README.md

 This is a collection of benchmarks for _graph families_ and associated algorithms.

-Subdirectories `arti` and `real` contain artificially generated and real-life benchmarks, respectively.
+Subdirectories `arti` and `real` contain artificial and real-life benchmarks, respectively.